Wake Up Dead Man: Filming

-As with the previous two films, Steve Yedlin and Nathan Johnson returned as cinematographer and composer, respectively.
+Johnson's regular collaborators Steve Yedlin and Nathan Johnson returned as cinematographer and composer, respectively.
 Principal photography began on June 10, 2024, in London.
 First-look photos from the set revealed Craig's character, Benoit Blanc, with a noticeably different, longer hairstyle than in previous films.
 On June 19, 2024, Close revealed she was "really hit hard" with both COVID-19 and respiratory syncytial virus (RSV), which was also revealed to have resulted in her being able to only participate in two days of filming by that point in time.
-Filming wrapped on August 17.
+Filming was completed on August 17.

+Church exteriors, set in New York state, were shot in England at the Church of the Holy Innocents, High Beach, Epping Forest.
+Additional exterior footage was shot in September 2024 in Cold Spring, New York, which served as the setting of Chimney Rock in the film.

+Music

+The official soundtrack, titled Wake Up Dead Man (Original Motion Picture Soundtrack), scored by Nathan Johnson was released on November 28, 2025.

 Release

 Wake Up Dead Man: A Knives Out Mystery had its world premiere at the Toronto International Film Festival on September 6, 2025.
-It is scheduled to be released in select theaters on November 26, 2025, and for release by Netflix on December 12.
 The film had its international premiere at the BFI London Film Festival on October 8, 2025.
-A trailer was released on November 17, 2025.
+It was released in select theaters on November 26, 2025, and on Netflix on December 12.

 Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, 94% of 89 critics' reviews are positive, with an average rating of 8.2/10.
-The site's critical consensus reads, "Giving Benoit Blanc a worthy mystery with its genuinely soulful fixation on faith and a scene-stealing Josh O'Connor performance, Wake Up Dead Man is another Knives Out puzzle that comes together splendidly."
-Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 24 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 59 critics, indicating "generally favorable" reviews.

-Damon Wise for Deadline writes that this one may "be the best one yet" of the Knives Out franchise due to its more introspective nature.

-Dieter Oßwald praises on the German arthouse portal Programmkino.de "this sequel also offers everything a "Knives"-coup needs: perfectly quirky characters, superb tension, witty twists, star power, and a brilliant Daniel Craig with a screen presence that exudes effortless cool."
+Damon Wise for Deadline wrote that the film "may be the best one yet" in the Knives Out franchise due to its more introspective nature.
+On the German arthouse portal Programmkino.de, Dieter Oßwald wrote, "this sequel also offers everything a Knives-coup needs: perfectly quirky characters, superb tension, witty twists, star power, and a brilliant Daniel Craig with a screen presence that exudes effortless cool."
+Alissa Wilkinson of The New York Times wrote that what makes the film work is that "Father Jud and Benoit Blanc are two peas in a pod, when it comes right down to brass tacks."

+Some reviewers responded to the movie's use of Catholicism with enthusiasm, while others found aspects unbelievable.